Power Rankings: Have we seen the end of Lob City?

 Predictably, Steph and Klay are having huge months and Andre Iguodala has stepped up big.
 Draymond remains on track for a markedly worse statistical season than a year ago, but a lot of his contributions don’t show up in the numbers (hackneyed as that is).
 They still lead the league in net rating for March, after all that.
 Most of us are pretty sure the Warriors are going to be fine, even if every Twitter video of Durant shooting jumpers is a mini-Zapruder tape.
 He’s supposedly a couple of weeks away and will return on a minutes restriction.
 These are still the Warriors!
 We take for granted what that means sometimes, I think.

 With a Houston-San Antonio road back to back on Tuesday-Wednesday, the Rockets at home on Friday and the Wizards on Sunday, what better opportunity for the Warriors to prove they’re top dog?
-They can all but seal the conference with a good week and already own a head to head tiebreaker over the Spurs.
+They can all but seal the conference with a good week.
 Even without Durant, this is a good week to watch Golden State closely and start honing in for the playoffs.
 It’s basically a fun test run.
 Unless, of course, everyone rests.